-Where to Stay in Budapest: An Overview of the Best Place to Stay in Budapest for Sightseeing
+Where to Stay in Budapest: An Overview of Budapest’s Best Areas to Stay

-Where to Stay in Budapest has one goal: to help you find the best area to stay in Budapest, so you have a great trip to Hungary’s gorgeous capital.
+Where to Stay in Budapest has one goal: to help you find the best area of Budapest to stay, so you have a great trip to Hungary’s gorgeous capital.

 We created this overview page for those of you who want a quick introduction to the different places to stay in Budapest.
 This page focuses on which district to stay in Budapest, rather than specific Budapest hotels.
 If you’re looking for a hotel suggestion, click through on each of the neighborhoods (below) for the best Budapest hotels in each area.